TRKirua/42sh/README.md

 ## Usage
 To run our project, you have several options:\
 \
-To launch in interactive mode, just do :
+To launch in interactive mode, just do:
 ```bash
 ./builddir/42sh
 ```

-To launch by using a file :
+To launch by using a file:
 ```bash
 ./builddir/42sh <your_file>
 ```

-Or directly using stdin with a file :
+Or directly using stdin with a file:
 ```bash
 ./builddir/42sh < <your_file>
 ```

-You can also do :
+You can also do:
 ```bash
 ./builddir/42sh -c "<your_command(s)>"
 ```

 ## Clean project
-To clean the project :
+To clean the project:
 ```bash
 rm -r builddir
 ```